dahibmarouan/snowflake-air-traffic-dbt/README.md

 data (OpenSky Network) and weather data (Open-Meteo) to track patterns around Luxembourg, Frankfurt, Zurich, and Geneva.

+This is my second data project — see my first one, a pharmacovigilance pipeline on dbt + DuckDB, [here](https://github.com/dahibmarouan/pharma-adverse-events-dbt).

 ## Business Question

 Luxembourg's airport (Findel) is the global hub of Cargolux, one of the